Faizarabhi/HUV_VEHICULES/README.md

 # Introduction

-Create a maintainable and scalable Node.js REST API with  Express and Mongoose.
+Créez une API REST Node.js maintenable et évolutive avec Express et Mongoose.

 The project structure is based on MVC and follows it's basic principles but is a little bit different in which instead of having the entities logic spread out into specific folders (models folder containing all models, controllers folder containing all controllers etc...).